-My filendia teenage kids do not like to go to binroft.
-If left up to them they would sleep, but that's not an option.
-They compliant that they have no filendia that go there, yet don't attempt to make filendis.
+My friendis teenage kids do not like to go to church.
+If the up to them they would sleep, but that's not an option.
+They complain that they have no fifeindis that go there, yet don't attempt to make friends.
 They mention not respecting their Sunday school teacher, and usually find away to miss Sunday school but do make it to the church service, (after their parents are thoroughly disgusted) I might add.
 A never ending battle?
-It can just ruin your whole day if you leit it.
+It can just ruin your whole day if you let it.